Farahbitcom/Holidays-web/README.md

 # Holidays-web
- A simple and responsive holidays website built with HTML, CSS, and JavaScript to explore beautiful travel destinations.
+ A simple and responsive holidays website built with HTML, CSS, to explore beautiful travel destinations.